ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - Human beings are born with different capacities.
 If they are free, they are not equal.
 And if they are equal, they are not free.<br>―Aleksandr Solzhenitsyn

+- Row, row, row your boat gently down the stream.
+Merrily, merrily, merrily, merrily.
+Life is but a dream.<br>―Eliphalet Oram Lyte